 A Helping Hand.

-(From the painting by Renout.)
-By Mabel Hancock, Aged 14 Years, Ver-don, Neb.
+(From the painting by Renouf.)

+By Mabel Hancock, Aged 14 Years, Ver-den, Neb.
 Blue Side.
-It was a cool morning when Gretchen's father first went to fish for cod off the const of New Foundland.

-Gretchen, who was t years old, was met to help.
-"I can row the boat while daddy "Never mind," said Tom, "we'll have catches fish," she pleaded.
-So her mother some to eat before dinner time."
-Then put a hood on her head, and a happy Mike Mangano, he went out the door. little girl took her father's hand and Harold Moore.
-When dinner time came, his mother set walked down where the large boat had Laura Ries.
+It was a cool morning when Gretchen's One day Tom's mother went to get father first went to fish for cod off the coast of New Foundland a speck of bread in the house."
+Then at the age where she had a great desire to help.
+'I can row the boat while daddy Minnie "Never mind," said Tom, "we'll have catches fish," she pleaded.
+So her mother put a hood on her head, and a happy | Ethel Lyon, | little girl took her father's hand and Harold Moore When dinner time came, his mother set walked down where the large boat had Laura Ries.

-when they were comfortably sented.
-Vernon Williamson and Gretchen had placed her tiny hands upon the great oar, a proud father clasped Fred Maneuso. her hands, "where on earth did you get the end of the oar, and away they sailed Bessie McMullen. cut into the blue bay.
+When they were comfortably seated.
+Vernon Williamson and Gretchen had placed her tiny hands upon the great oar, a proud father clasped Fred Maneuso.
+"Oh! my dear boy," she said, clapping upon the great oar, a proud father clasped cut into the blue bay.

-When they had dropped anchor in a tell you all about it.
+tell you all about it.

-"Well, I worked for our neighbors by Gretchen started to pull the net around raking the yards and several other things, and I earned \$10 and got \$2 worth have to help me a little bit."
-So ner Helen Humbert. place where cod were often thick, things, and I carned \$10 and got \$2 worth have to neip his a father took the net and threw it out into sixth A Helen Larson. the bay.
-After awhile a load of cod were drawn into the boat.
-Gretchen looked at John the flopping fish with wondering eyes and Charles Reis of the boat?"
+Well, I worked for our neighbors by raking the yards and several other things, and I carried \$10 and got \$2 worth based to be received to be receiv things, and I carned \$10 and got \$2 worth of bread and a new dress and a pair of shoes for you and a pair of shoes for shoes for you and a pair of shoes for the bay.
+After awhile a load of cod were string and here is the rest of the drawn into the boat.
+Gretchen looked at John Mercurio. things, and I carned \$10 and got \$2 worth have to help me a little bit."
+So ner Helen Humbert. the Gopping fish with wondering eyes and Sald, "Daddy, won't they dance clear out June Colton, Gladys Kemp. and ever after they lived happily together, of the boat?"
 This brought a broad smile Thelma Brison.